 The simple fact that Youtube gathers billions of users should be enough to convince you to convert your podcast into a video and to start broadcasting it on this free platform.

 Among these people, you will most assuredly reach some who had, at first glance, no intention of listening to a podcast.
 But because your episodes answered the query they typed into Youtube, they will naturally find it. 🚀

 Youtube’s Powerful Algorithm Boosts the Discoverability of a Podcast

 Who can say they have never fallen down the rabbit hole of Youtube that pushes you to watch suggested videos?
 Personally, this is something that happens to me quite frequently… 🙄

 Most often, Youtube is the first step towards your podcast.
-That means that it may be on this platform that potential listeners will discover your show but they will not necessarily stay on Youtube to listen to it entirely.
+That means that it may be on this platform that potential listeners will discover your show but they will not necessarily stay on your Youtube channel to listen to it entirely.
 They’ll eventually switch to a podcast listening app to continue listening.

-Youtube has interesting characteristics for podcasts
+Youtube has Unique Features for Podcasting

 The comments space and the like/dislike system under each video also allows you to interact more easily with your audience, to ask questions, and to respond (almost live) to reactions from your listeners. 👍 👎

-Youtube is a way to optimize the natural referencing of a podcast 🤖
+Youtube is a Way to Optimize the Natural Referencing of a Podcast 🤖